stdcout42/nao-move/docs/raw_logbook.md

 1. The capturing script was not behaving as I was expecting.
 Wrote a new one.
 Need to acquire new data.
 This will probably take some time but I will a subset of the classes.
 2. Will also create a new classifier for gestures.
 3. Collected (webcam) pictures for up, down, left, right (for now).

+## April 14-18
+Been busy with setting up a new computer, celebrating Easter but also been working on the hand gesture classifier.
+1. Wrote a new image collecting script
+2. Tested the images on classifiers derived through transferlearning (EfficientNet).
+The preliminary results were underwhelming.
+On a 4 categorical classifier (4 gestures), with images that have various backgrounds the classifier performs <= 70% accuracy.
+Most likely this has to do with the images being non cropped (but perhaps also of llow quality due to my webcam).
+Seems like there is no way around and MediaPipe has to be involved in the pipeline for the landmark detection, then feed this to another classifier which classifies the gestures.
+Will work on this today.
+Also have a new webcam coming in tonight.